 If you want to be successful in investing you must sit at the feet of those who have climbed the mountain before you.
 An adviser who is still selling financial products is highly unlikely to have made a fortune from investing in his own products.
 In fact very few people make a lot of money from structured financial products, period!
 I actually once asked this question of an adviser.
 He didn’t like the question!
 He was making money from people like us through fees and commissions, not his own products.
 It was not until I personally had earned over one million dollars in capital gains from my investments that I considered myself qualified to start writing these essays and helping inquisitive personal friends with the knowledge I had discovered.
-I have also lost a million dollars in the Global Financial Crisis (GFC), bounced back and passed the two million dollar mark.
-I absolutely know there is much more to come.
+I have also lost a million dollars in the Global Financial Crisis (GFC), bounced back.
 It’s like riding a bike, once the skill is learnt it is never forgotten.

 There is also an ever-present conflict of interest between the adviser and the advice they give, especially if they are commission-based.
 Your desire is to maximise your return while their natural inclination is to maximise their commissions.
 As ex-Australian Prime Minister Paul Keating once so eloquently put it; “In any race I’ll back the horse called “Self Interest”.
 Commission-based financial advisers have quotas to reach every month, just like sales representatives in most industries.
 Do yourself a favour and don’t go to see them in the last week of the month.
 If you do, after they have shown you their pet products, ask to see all their low-commission products and compare them to what you have just been shown.